User Case: Can I Backup iCloud to External Hard Drives?

-Bonus Tip: Best Way to Backup iCloud Photos to Other Clouds
+Bonus Tip: Best Way to Backup iCloud Data to Other Clouds

-Do you feel like an external hard drive isn't enough to back up all your iCloud Photos data?
-Are you struggling to restore iCloud Photos data from an external hard drive to the exact location?
-You can choose a cloud file manager---MultCloud to backup iCloud Photos to your cloud accounts.
+Do you feel like an external hard drive isn't enough to back up all your iCloud data?
+Are you struggling to restore iCloud data from an external hard drive to the exact location?
+You can choose a cloud file manager---MultCloud to backup iCloud Photos and Drive data to your cloud accounts.

 The tool can integrate with more than 30 cloud storage services and network-attached storage services, such as:

-iCloud Photos is now available in MultCloud.
-This way, you can use MultCloud to manage your iCloud photos as well as backup or transfer iCloud Photos to Flickr, NAS or other cloud storage accounts with ease.
+iCloud Photos and iCloud Drive are now available in MultCloud.
+This way, you can use MultCloud to manage your iCloud data as well as backup or transfer iCloud Photos to Flickr, NAS or other cloud storage accounts with ease.
 With MultCloud, you can easily: